 Carpenter Ant Frass: Tell-Tale Signs of an Infestation

-Finding mysterious piles of coarse, shredded wood particles around your home can be unsettling.
-These wood shavings, known as carpenter ant frass, are one of the most reliable signs that carpenter ants have moved into your home.
-Unlike termite damage that often goes unnoticed until it’s severe, carpenter ant frass provides an early warning system that can help you catch an infestation before it causes serious structural damage.
+Finding small piles of rough wood shavings in your home can be alarming.
+These shavings, called carpenter ant frass, are one of the clearest signs that carpenter ants have moved in.
+Unlike termite damage that stays hidden, frass gives you an early warning before the problem gets worse.

-Over my nearly decade-long career as a registered technician, I’ve investigated countless cases where homeowners discovered these telltale piles under window sills, along baseboards, or beneath wooden structures.
-In our family business serving the DMV area for over 50 years, we’ve learned that understanding what carpenter ant frass looks like and where to find it can save homeowners thousands in repair costs.
+As a registered tech at Better Termite & Pest Control, I’ve seen hundreds of cases where homeowners found these piles under window sills, along baseboards, or near wooden beams.
+Knowing what carpenter ant frass looks like and where to find it can save you thousands in repairs.

-Carpenter ant frass consists of coarse, fiber-like wood shavings that resemble the output from a pencil sharpener.
-The texture is ragged and uneven, with particles of different sizes rather than uniform grains.
-When you examine frass closely, you’ll notice it contains more than just wood shavings.
+Carpenter ant frass is made of rough, fiber-like wood shavings.
+It looks like the output from a pencil sharpener.
+The bits are ragged and uneven, with pieces of different sizes.

 Carpenter ant frass showing coarse wood particles

-Carpenter ant frass: coarse, shredded wood particles with mixed debris
+Carpenter ant frass: coarse, shredded wood with mixed debris

-Termite frass appears as hard, six-sided pellets about 1mm long with a “salt-and-pepper” appearance.
-These pellets have a gritty feel and maintain their shape when you pinch them.
-In contrast, carpenter ant frass crumbles easily and has that distinctive shredded appearance.
+Termite frass looks like hard, tiny pellets about 1mm long.
+They have a gritty feel and hold their shape when you pinch them.
+Carpenter ant frass crumbles right away and has that rough, shredded look.

 Carpenter Ant FrassTermite Frass